 Just like humans, trees can get sunburnt.
-But unlike humans, trees can take a very long time to recover.
+Unlike humans, however, trees can take a very long time to recover.
 Sometimes they never completely do.
 Citrus trees can be very vulnerable to sunscald and sunburn, especially in very hot and sunny climates.
 Keep reading to learn more about what causes citrus sunscald and how to prevent sunscald on citrus trees.

 What Causes Citrus Sunscald?